matiasngf/creative-dev-challenge/docs/shader-standard-materials.md

 # [< ShaderStandardMaterials](./README.md)

-In order to apply custom shaders into `glb` models, we need to modify the `MeshStandardMaterial.onBeforeCompile` function.
+To apply custom shaders into `glb` models, we need to modify the `MeshStandardMaterial.onBeforeCompile` function.
 This was used to achieve the awwwards and cap reveals effects.

 An example of this: